 However, common camera properties such as gain and binning will

-normally be set in the 'Camera' tab of the PHD2 Advanced Dialog.
+normally be set in the 'Camera' tab of the PHD2 Advanced Settings dialog.

 If the button is disabled, any available properties can be set in

-the PHD2 Advanced Dialog.
+the PHD2 Advanced Settings dialog.
 With the newer class of guide cameras,

 this button is often disabled because it adds no capabilities beyond

-what is available in the PHD2 Advanced Dialog.
+what is available in the PHD2 Advanced Settings dialog.